nchaikh/telegram-finance-bot/README.md

 Open Telegram and start a chat with your bot.
 The bot is restricted to your chat ID (set in `MY_CHAT_ID`).
 You can use the following features:

 - **Direct Text Messages**:
-  Send a text message with expense information, and the bot will use Gemini to extract the expense details.
+  Send a text message with financial information, and the bot will use Gemini to extract the details.

+  **Examples**:
-  Example: "50 euros for dinner at a restaurant"
+  - Expenses: "50 euros for dinner at a restaurant", "Paid 1000 pesos for rent in 12 installments"
+  - Income: "Received 5000 salary from work", "Got 500 from freelance project"
+  - Transfers: "Transferred 2000 from savings to checking account"

 - **Voice Messages**:
-  Send a voice message describing your expense, and the bot will process it to extract the expense details.
+  Send a voice message describing your financial record, and the bot will process it.

+  **Examples**:
-  Example: Record a message saying "I spent 30 dollars on gas yesterday"
+  - Record a message saying "I spent 30 dollars on gas yesterday"
+  - Record a message saying "I received my monthly salary of 3000 dollars"
+  - Record a message saying "I moved 500 euros from my main account to savings"

+- **Interactive Confirmations**:
+  After processing your message, the bot will show a confirmation with three options:
+  - ✅ **Confirm**: Save the record to your spreadsheet
+  - ✏️ **Edit**: Modify any field before saving
+  - ❌ **Cancel**: Discard the record

 - **Configuration Commands**:
   - `/reload` - Reload configuration from spreadsheet
-  - `/listacategorias` - View available expense categories
+  - `/listacategorias` - View available categories (expenses and income)
   - `/listasubcategorias [categoría]` - View subcategories for a specific category
   - `/listacuentas` - View available accounts
   - `/ayuda` - Display help information

-After successfully processing your expense, the bot will confirm with a message showing the amount, description, category, and account.
+The bot intelligently recognizes different types of financial records and categorizes them automatically based on your message content.

-## Expense Recording Details
+## Financial Record Processing Details

-When you send an expense message, the bot:
+When you send a message, the bot:

-1. Uses Gemini AI to extract expense amount, description, category, and account
+1. Uses Gemini AI to extract the financial information including:
+   - **Type**: Automatically determines if it's an expense, income, or transfer
+   - **Amount**: Extracts the monetary value
+   - **Description**: Understands what the transaction is for
+   - **Category & Subcategory**: Automatically categorizes based on your configured categories
+   - **Account**: Identifies which account is involved (and destination for transfers)
+   - **Installments**: Recognizes if an expense is paid in multiple installments
+   - **Date**: Processes relative dates like "yesterday", "last week", etc.

+2. Shows an interactive confirmation message with options to confirm, edit, or cancel

-2. Records the expense with a negative amount in your spreadsheet
+3. Records the transaction in your spreadsheet with proper formatting:
+   - **Expenses**: Negative amounts, supports installment tracking
+   - **Income**: Positive amounts
+   - **Transfers**: Creates linked records for both source and destination accounts

-3. Automatically sorts expenses by date in descending order
+4. Automatically sorts records by date in descending order

-4. Validates that the expense has all required fields before recording
+5. Validates that all required fields are present before recording

+## Record Types Supported

+### 💸 Expenses (Gastos)
+- Supports installment payments (cuotas)
+- Automatically assigned negative amounts
+- Full category and subcategory support
+- Examples: groceries, rent, utilities, entertainment

+### 💰 Income (Ingresos)
+- Automatically assigned positive amounts
+- Category and subcategory support for income types
+- Examples: salary, freelance work, investments, gifts

+### 🔄 Transfers (Transferencias)
+- Moves money between your accounts
+- Requires both source and destination accounts
+- Maintains account balance integrity
+- Examples: savings to checking, cash to bank account

 ## Troubleshooting